apache/arrow/docs/source/cpp/compute.rst

   list array are discarded.

-* \(3) For each value in the list child array, the index at which it is found in the list array is appended to the output.
-Nulls in the parent list array are discarded.
+* \(3) For each value in the list child array, the index at which it is found in the list-like array is appended to the output.
+Indices of null lists in the parent array might still be present in the output if they are non-empty null lists.
+If the parent is a list-view, child array values that are not used by any non-null list-view are null in the output.

 * \(4) For each list element, compute the slice of that list element, then return another list-like array of those slices.
 Can return either a